marttiphpbb/phpbb-ext-calendarmono/doc/calendar-set.md

 # The marttiphpbb Calendar Extension Set

 The Calendar Extension Set is a series of interdependant phpBB extensions that provide together a topic based Calendar.
-The functionality was split up in multiple phpBB extension for maximum flexibility and maintainability.
+The functionality was split up in multiple phpBB extensions for maximum flexibility and maintainability.
 The Calendar is optimized for multiple day events and does not store time-of-the-day.

 The following categories exist: